AliyunContainerService/terway/README.md

 * VPC Mode

 	VPC Mode, Using `Aliyun VPC` route table to connect the pods.
 Can assign dedicated ENI to Pod.
 Install method: <br />
-	Replace `Network` and `AccessKey/AccessKeySecret` in [terway.yml](./terway.yml) with your cluster pod subnet and aliyun openapi credentials.
+	Replace `Network` and `access_key/access_secret` in [terway.yml](./terway.yml) with your cluster pod subnet and aliyun openapi credentials.
 Then use `kubectl apply -f terway.yml` to install Terway into kubernetes cluster.

 * ENI Secondary IP Mode

 	ENI Secondary IP Mode, Using `Aliyun ENI's secondary ip` to connect the pods.
 This mode not limited by VPC route tables quotation.
 Install method: <br />
-	Replace `Network` and `AccessKey/AccessKeySecret` in [terway-multiip.yml](./terway-multiip.yml) with your cluster pod subnet and aliyun openapi credentials.
+	Replace `access_key/access_secret` and `security_group/vswitches` in [terway-multiip.yml](./terway-multiip.yml) with your aliyun openapi credentials and resources id.
 Then use `kubectl apply -f terway-multiip.yml` to install Terway into kubernetes cluster.

 Using `kubectl get ds terway -n kube-system` to watch plugin launching.
 Plugin install completed while terway daemonset available pods equal to nodes.